localpk/roadmap/README.md

 # Roadmap

-This is a roadmap visioned at this point.
-This could change in future.
-Suggestions and discussion is most welcome as we believe it will help improve this project in long term.
+> This is the project roadmap visioned at these very early stages.
+This could massively change in future.

+Suggestions and discussions are most welcome as we believe it will help improve this project in long term.

 - Add search
 - Add localization / translations